RishikaMan/LearnGerman/Numbers.md

+<a href="index.html">Home </a>                                                    <a href="NumbersExercise.html">Next</a>

 <h1>Numbers</h1>

 <h2>Learn German Vocabulary For Numbers </h2>

 <p> On this page there is a table below of numbers 1-20 in German.
-Memorise the table and try to remember as much as you can.</p>
+Memorise the table and try to remember as much as you can.Once you have finished click the link to the next page above to complete the corresponding exercise.</p>
 <hr>